 Due to its proximity to Los Angeles, Sequoia National Park does draw crowds (like Yosemite and the San Francisco Bay Area), so I recommend staying in nearby Three Rivers, and starting your day early to explore Sequoia (and Kings Canyon) before continuing north on this read trip.

-You can hike up to Moro Rock and walk to the largest tree (by volume) on earth, General Sherman.
+If you need inspiration for spending one day in Sequoia National Park, you can hike up to Moro Rock and walk to the largest tree (by volume) on earth, General Sherman.
 This tree towers 275 feet and over 100 feet in circumference.

 10. Kings Canyon National Park

 Kings Canyon National Park neighbors Sequoia National Park to the north, so it’s easy to visit both of these parks in a single day (morning in Sequoia, afternoon in King’s Canyon).
 Be sure to stop by the Visitor Center, and the General Grant tree – the largest in Kings Canyon National Park – and walk the trails at Sunset Loop and Dead Giant Loop to see other massive sequoias.